During the cocktail hour, Stir Bartending Company served a gin punch made with apple, cinnamon, and grapefruit.

 Posted 2 days ago

-The restaurants, hotels, conference centers, and more slated to open in Houston for meetings and events this fall.
+The restaurants, hotels, conference centers, and more slated to open in Miami/South Florida for meetings and events this spring.